knightsUCF/SC/Analysis.md

 <br>

-<h2> Selecting Principal Components </h2>
+<h2> 2.
+Selecting Principal Components </h2>

-<i> "2) The top 15 principal components (PCs) were selected based on the “elbow” point heuristic in a scree plot which quantifies the contribution of variance by each principal component." </i>
+<i> "The top 15 principal components (PCs) were selected based on the “elbow” point heuristic in a scree plot which quantifies the contribution of variance by each principal component." </i>

 ```R
 ElbowPlot(pbmc, 15) # only returns a graph - https://github.com/satijalab/seurat/blob/b56d194939379460db23380426d3896b54d91ab6/R/visualization.R